andyhorn/simple_routes/README.md

 ## Stable release

-We have reached a stable release of Simple Routes with v1.0.0! 🎉
+We have reached a stable release of Simple Routes with v1.0.0-beta.1! 🎉

-This release includes several breaking changes from the pre-release versions. <br/> Please see the [Migration Guide](docs/migration_guide.md) for more info.
+This release includes several breaking changes from the 0.x.x versions. <br/> Please see the [Migration Guide](docs/migration_guide.md) for more info.

 ## Features